-- After the documentation has been mailed or faxed, please contact the Academic Success Center to verify that it has been received and is complete.
-The director of the Academic Success Center will review the documentation and consult with other professional staff, as appropriate.
+1. After the documentation has been mailed or faxed, please contact the Academic Success Center to verify that it has been received and is complete.
+A staff member of the Academic Success Center will review the documentation and consult with other professionals, as appropriate.

-Next, the student should complete the Accommodations Profile, and make an appointment with a staff member at the Academic Success Center to conduct an initial interview concerning the student's needs and the specifics of accommodations.
+2. Next, the student should complete the Accommodations Profile, and make an appointment with a staff member at the Academic Success Center to conduct an access meeting to discuss the student's needs and collaborate on the development of appropriate accommodations.

-Third, after determination of accommodations, the student acknowledges a request of accommodations and the Academic Success Center will notify their professors of the specific accommodations; the student must sign the Accommodations Notification form.
+3. Third - after determination of accommodations - the student acknowledges a request of accommodations, and the Academic Success Center will notify their professors of the specific accommodations.
 We then encourage the student to:

 - Set up a meeting with each professor prior to or after class, or during the professors' office hours (available through the course syllabus or department administrative assistant)